Sequoia/sequoia.github.com/_content/posts/microservice-session-management.md

 When we split authentication off from a "monolith" application, we have two challenges to contend with:

-1. **Sharing cookies between the auth server(s) and application server(s)** On one server on one domain, this was not.
+1. **Sharing cookies between the auth server(s) and application server(s)** On one server on one domain, this was not an issue.
 With multiple servers on multiple domains, it is.
 We'll address this challenge by **running all servers under one domain** and proxying to the various servers.
 (Don't worry, it's easier than it sounds!)
 2. **Sharing a session store across server(s)**
    With a single monolith, we can write sessions to disk, store them in memory, or write them to a database running on the same container.
 This won't work if we want to be able to scale our application server to many instances as they will not share memory or a local filesystem.
 We'll address this challenge by **externalizing our session store and sharing it across instances**.